-It was the eve of the French Revolution, and food shortages were common.
-People were looking for a simple and hearty meal, and au gratin potatoes definitely fit the bill.
+It was the eve of the 1789 French Revolution, and food shortages were common.
+People were looking for a simple and hearty meal, and Gratin Dauphinois definitely fit the bill.
 The duke did not survive the Revolution, but fortunately for us, the recipe lives on.

 In France, crème fraîche (heavy cream) is a staple, and we tend to use it in a lot of recipes.
-Some of the English recipes I have seen, however, use milk and flour to thicken the sauce.
-For me, this doesn’t have the thickness and richness of flavor as crème fraîche does.
+Some of the recipes I have seen, however, use milk and flour in a béchamel sauce, which you can find here.

 If you can’t find heavy cream, the alternative I like best is to use Philadelphia cream cheese and mix that with milk.
 It gives that added punch that milk and flour by itself don’t have.

-The main problem with au gratin potatoes is that it takes quite a while for the potatoes to cook in the oven.
+The main problem with Gratin Dauphinois is that it takes quite a while for the potatoes to cook in the oven.
 If you are in a hurry, you can lightly boil the potatoes the night before to cut down the cooking time in the oven.
 I put them in the Instant pot for 8 minutes high pressure with quick release, peel them and then put them overnight in the fridge.

-The original recipe that served to the Duke was as a side dish to a fowl main dish.
-Any type of roasted meat will do, but in France it is most often served with oven-roasted pork cooked in its own sauce.
+These days any type of roasted meat will do, it is most often served with roast beef or oven-roasted pork cooked in its own sauce.
 An alternative would be lamb or duck, along with a bottle of chilled dry white wine such as a Savoie or Chardonnay.

 For a quick dinner, you can however also serve it with just some bread (a baguette) and a salad with balsamic vinaigrette.